How I figured out “the missing link” of Amazon bookselling, and the REAL secret of how to find profitable books to resell

-Taking notes quickly grew tedious, so I had another idea: Go out book sourcing, and record myself on my phone as I essentially narrated all my thought processes – why I was picking up certain books, why I was leaving behind others, talking about patterns of value I’ve noticed among books, etc etc.
+Taking notes quickly grew tedious, so I had another idea: Go out book sourcing, and record myself on my phone as I narrated all my thought processes: why I was picking up certain books, why I was leaving behind others, talking about patterns of Amazon value I’ve noticed among books, etc etc.

-45 minutes later, I’d gotten about two tiers down on one bookshelf.
+45 minutes into my first filming session, I’d gotten about two tiers down on one bookshelf.
 15 minutes after that, I was still on the same shelf.
 Then my phone died.

-Apparently I had a lot to say about what to look for when sourcing books.
+Apparently I had a lot to say about how to find books to resell, and what to look for.

-Translation: This was a lot more complicated than I consciously realized.
-Contrary to what I’d consciously thought, it turns out book sourcing was infinitely more about “inner game” – i.e. what’s going on in your head – than blind reliance on an app.
+Translation: Knowing what books to look for was a lot more complicated than I consciously realized.
+Contrary to what I’d thought, it turns out book sourcing was infinitely more about “inner game” – i.e. what’s going on in your head – than blind reliance on an FBA scanning app.

-To put it another way: This was way, way less about “data” than I had ever realized.
+To put it another way: The science of finding books to resell was way, way less about “data” than I had ever realized.

 We’ll call this “Scanner Dependence Syndrome.”

 They don’t “know” books.
-As they advance in their Amazon selling, they aren’t observing patterns, they aren’t filing away lessons as they find items of value, and quite simply they aren’t learning.
+As they advance in their Amazon selling, they aren’t observing patterns.
+They aren’t filing away lessons as they find items of value.
+Quite simply they aren’t learning.

-(At best, they’re memorizing valuable titles they find – essentially worthless information, because what’s worth $7 today is probably worth a penny in six months).
+(At best, they’re memorizing valuable titles they find – essentially worthless information, because what’s worth $10 today is probably worth $3 in six months).

-They’re scanning everything, or almost everything, and deferring wholly to their scanning app.
+They’re scanning every book, or almost every book, and outsourcing their brain entirely to their scanning app.

 And why shouldn’t they?
 They have a magic screen telling them everything they need to know.
-The app is God.
+To them, their app is God.

 …and talking about what I was thinking while I was doing sourcing.

-It was then I realized there were more patterns than I realized, and I had more knowledge of those patterns than I realized.
+It was then I realized there were more patterns to book value than I realized, and I had more knowledge of those patterns than I realized.

 And slowly I began to accept one giant lesson: